-1. Nursing and Health Science Programs
+1. Health Care Programs

-- a.
-Applicants must complete the online Health Science and Nursing Information Session. - b.
-Applicants must meet specific Program-Ready or Merit entrance requirements for admission into the clinical phase of limited-enrollment programs.
-These are defined in the college catalog and on the college website. - c.
+b.
 Applicants must complete a physical examination, a criminal background check, and a drug screening prior to the clinical experience for health care facilities.

-More information regarding Health Science and Human Services curricula can be found on page 74.
-More information regarding Nursing curricula can be found on page 88.
+More information regarding Health Care and Human Services curricula can be found on page 75.
+More information regarding Nursing curricula can be found on page 81.